inspired99/Interview-Assistant/README.md

 + Dmitriy Saifullin
 + Elisey Evseev

+#### Description: This bot helps user prepare for interviews in IT companies by collecting algorithmic problems via tags by scapping html info from website.

 #### Stack of technologies: *Python, Postgresql, Cloud platform (heroku)

-This bot helps prepare for interviews in IT companies.

 Type `/start` to start.